dwoodard/ContextEngine/_notes/project.md

-Step 1: Create a New Laravel Project and Install Prism First, ensure your environment meets the requirements: PHP 8.2+ and Laravel 11 (latest).
+Step 1: Create a New Laravel Project and Install Prism First, ensure your environment meets the requirements: PHP 8.2+ and Laravel 12 (latest).
 Also have MySQL and Redis available locally.
 Create Laravel Project: In your terminal, run:

+laravel new ContextEngine
-Composer create-project laravel/laravel ContextEngine Cd ContextEngine
+Cd ContextEngine
 This will create a new Laravel application directory.
 (Alternatively, use the Laravel installer if preferred).
 Require Prism Package: Require Laravel Prism via Composer.
-Prism provides a unified API to work with various LLM providers (OpenAI, Anthropic, etc.)​ laravel-news.com
+Prism provides a unified API to work with various LLM providers (OpenAI, Anthropic, etc.)​

 .
 Run:

 composer require prism-php/prism